King Henry Fifth's Conquest of France [Child 164] --- Part 05

 In 1436, the French captured some small ports in Normandy (Butler, p.
 195).
 Lord Talbot, realizing that Paris could not be held, seems to have withdrawn most of his inadequate force before the French surrounded the town (Butler, p.
 196).
 That left the city commander, Lord Willoughby, with only a token defensive force when the French began their blockade.
 Even this was whittled down as the garrison was pushed into raids on areas outside the walls, and some of the raiders were captured .
 Although several bishops wanted to fight on, the townsfolk proved unwilling to defend the walls of Paris (Butler, pp. 200-201), and the English garrison was overwhelmed on April 13.
 Happily, there was no sack of the city (Butler, p.
 203, though he notes on p.
 204 that Charles VII would not be so gentle in future), and the besiegers even brought in food.

 Lord Willoughby and his troops took refuge in the citadel, but soon had to retreat to Rouen (Seward, p.
 235).
 This hardly brought peace to France -- the war had loosed many brigands who continued to destroy the countryside (Perroy, p.
 303) -- but it meant that English revenues fell even more.
 Seward, p.
 234, suggests that some in England were wise enough to realize that they could not win, and would have been willing to settle for Normandy and Guyenne in full sovereignty.
 But, as usual, there was a war party which made such a settlement impossible.
-They deluded themselves mostly by looking at the success of Lord Talbot, who actually managed a raid on Paris in 1437 (Butler, pp. 207-208.)
+They deluded themselves mostly by looking at the success of Lord Talbot, who actually managed a raid on Paris in 1437 (Butler, pp. 207-208).
+In November 1437, Charles VII was able to enter Paris (Neillands, p.
+272), and by 1438, the French government had returned there (Neillands, p.
+273).

 By this time, Henry VI was old enough that he might have been able to influence things.
 But he was about as unlike his fearsome father as it was possible to be.
 Although Wolffe, p.
 83, describes him as formulating a belligerent policy, he is forced to admit that Henry was "no practical soldier."
 Wilkinson, p.
 257, declares, "[N]o earlier monarch after Ethelred the Unready had been so lacking in the attributes necessary in a medieval king....
 Henry VI had only scholarly learning, piety, and good intentions to commend him at a moment in history that demanded heroic virtues, the capacity for great decisions, and inflexibility of purpose."
 He could not run a war; he couldn't even run his own court!
 As Ross says on p.
 21, "Unfortunately, comments on Henry's character by people writing before the Yorkist usurpation of 1461 are few and meagre, but they lend some support to the notion that he was indeed a man of limited mental capacity who was too much influenced by those around him."

 We do know that, by the time he was in his mid-twenties, arrangements were being made to control his impulses -- a set of measures were taken to reduce the amount of crown property he gave away and to ensure that, if he must give it away, he at least did not give it away to more than one person!
 (Wolffe, p.
-114).
+114. Griffiths, p.
+365, notes cases where Henry granted the same estate to two different people *on consecutive days*, another where he granted the same property to two sworn enemies, and a number of cases where clauses were written into grants saying they were only effective if Henry hadn't granted the land already!).
+And when he did grant a property or an office in an effective way, he often granted it to someone with no local ties, who therefore was not effective in managing local affairs (Griffiths, p.
+334).
+Even in England, anarchy was increasing.

 From then on, the war in France was all rearguard action: A few chevauchees, a few raids and sieges, the latter led mostly by Lord Talbot, who was turning into "Old Talbot" -- a legendary figure in England but one who lost the only major battles he led (Seward, p.
 236-237).
 The Earl of Warwick, the last of Henry V's great officers, died in 1439 (Seward, p.
 239).
 Various officials were put in charge in France in the next dozen years, including the Duke of York and the Earl of Somerset.
 York, assisted by Talbot, managed to mostly hold his ground; the English held off attacks on Normandy and Guyenne in 1441 and 1442 (Seward, pp. 240-241).
 But York was spending his own money to do it (Rubin, p.
 271; Lander, p.
 29, prints evidence that by 1446 York was owed over 38,000 pounds); it was not something that could last long.
 And Somerset was a disaster who took a large force to France and accomplished nothing except to bring the government closer to bankruptcy (Seward, p.
 242).